textpattern/textpattern.github.io/setup/troubleshooting-diagnostics.md

 # END Textpattern
 ~~~

-Over time your .htaccess file will change as you add your own `mod_rewrite` rules, or whatever, and the changes will reflect in the diagnostics info display.
+Over time your .htaccess file will change as you add your own `mod_rewrite` rules, redirects, or what have you, and the changes will reflect in the diagnostics info display.

 ### High detail